kibettheophilus/dtasks/README.md

 ### Current Issues

 - [ ] Server sync endpoint (`POST /sync`)
-- [ ] Limited offline capabilities for task creation
 - [ ] Network error handling could be more robust
+- [ ] Some flickers when filtering

 ### Planned Improvements